Section 1: Lead Generation, Simplified

 There’s also more competition in organic search results versus local.
 That means you’ll need much more optimized content that dovetails with relevant keywords.

 We plan to create a corpus of highly-optimized content for our clients, largely solving the missing content problem.
 However, we still recommend that you create additional content and landing pages, and we provide guidance to streamline that process.

 What about other search engines . . .
 Bing, Yahoo, and DuckDuckGo?
 Traffic from these alternative search engines is usually in the low single digits.
 If you optimize for Google, you’ll still get traffic from these sources without additional action.

 Hubspot’s 2021 State of Marketing report shows that 70% of the 1,500 surveyed marketers continue to invest in email marketing.
 Email is an effective channel and I recommend it.

-My recommendation is to build an email list and send to it on a regular basis, forever.
-A website popup call-to-action that makes an offer in exchange for an email address dramatically accelerates list-building.
+My recommendation is to build an email list and send to it regularly, forever.
+A website popup call-to-action that offers a lead magnet in exchange for an email address dramatically accelerates list-building.

 Ads can rocket your organization to the top of the search results, generate leads based on demographic data, and do it all quickly.

 We know the typical conversion rate from all search activity is about 2%.
 We also know that less than 10% of searchers click on ads.